mbkoltai/RSV-resurgence-model/README.md

 -  UK_rsv_data.R: scripts to plot UK RSV data
 -  load_params.R: loads constant parameters of the model
 -  param_scan_model_checks.R scripts to perform parameter scans and create plots
--  fcns/: custom-written functions for simulations and plotting
+-  fcns/: functions for simulations and plotting
 -  data/: data files used for model set-up or data plots
 -  repo_data/: outputs from simulations required to reproduce figures in the article

-**Figures in the main text and SI can be reproduced by the script _reproduce_results.R_.**